Overview

 Prostate gland

-Preparation for Robotic Prostate Surgery
+Preparation for Robotic Prostatectomy Surgery

 Certain pre-operative tests, and dietary and bowel preparations are required before surgery.

-electrocardiogram profiling has to be done.
+- Pre-operative tests and instructions: Before the operation - urine, blood tests, and electrocardiogram profiling has to be done.
 Ingesting blood thinners 7-10 days before surgery must be avoided.
 Vitamin supplements and herbal medications should be avoided 10 days before surgery.

 - Bowel preparation: Bowel preparation, or bowel prep, is generally recommended before surgery to prevent any chances of infection.
 Bowel preparation is commenced 24 hours before admission to the hospital.